1Nigar357/1Nigar357/README.md

 👀 About Me
 I'm passionate about programming, algorithms, and problem-solving.
 I earned a bronze medal at the European Girls' Olympiad in Informatics (EGOI) and was the highest-scoring participant from my country

 Beyond competitions, I love working on innovative projects.
 I developed Eco Cart, which became a finalist at Teknofest Azerbaijan.
-I'm also interested in artificial intelligence research, computer science research, quantitative finance research, and building impactful technologies.
+My main areas of interest are artificial intelligence, computer science, and developing innovative tools that can make a difference.

 🚀 What I’m Working On:
 Exploring advanced graph algorithms and data structures